thegedge/personal-site/_posts/dev/2010-03-03-sleep-is-lovely.md

 modifying my code to use some of the useful stuff it offers.
 Initializer lists really made certain parts of my code look much nicer because I get to avoid dealing with `boost::array` and/or `std::vector` when dealing with static data.
-Whenever appropriate, I plan on taking advantage of the new `auto` keyword to make code shorter and more concise; No longer will I have to write things like `std::vector<sometype>::const_iterator` (or even have to `typedef` them!).
+Whenever appropriate, I plan on taking advantage of the new `auto` keyword to make code shorter and more concise.
+No longer will I have to write things like `std::vector<sometype>::const_iterator` (or even have to `typedef` them!).
 There's a bunch of other small things that are cool too, like "raw" strings, smart pointers, variadic templates, rvalue references + move semantics, a null pointer constant, fixes for the "double bracket" issue with